awakesecurity/proto3-suite/README.md

 #### GHC 9.6

-We do not support features making use of the large-records library because it does not currently builds on GHC 9.6, and therefore we cannot test our support.
+We do not support features making use of the large-records library because it does not currently build on GHC 9.6, and therefore we cannot test our support.

 Otherwise we support GHC 9.6 on Linux and Darwin.